 - Road crossings shared by people walking and cycling.

 - Proceed with care since most collisions occur at intersections.

 - Watch for turning vehicles.

-- Watch out for the doors of parked cars - they can open at any time.
+- People cycling: be aware that the doors of parked cars can open unexpectedly.

 - Do not dodge between parked cars.

 - Watch for cars entering and exiting driveways and alleys Pass on the left.

 - Plan your route ahead of time - the best route by car may not be the best route by bike.

 - Remember that all streets are cycling streets (except Deerfoot Trail).

 Take a map on the go!
 The City of Calgary Pathways and Bikeways iPhone and Android App is free and available to download from the Apple and Google app stores.